Chent-AU/cs2-turnbinds/README.md

 After setting your binds, you can just run the `turnbinds.ahk` file to enable to script.
 The script will start disabled, and can be toggled on and off by using your `Toggle Key`.

 The slow speed key will make the turnbinds turn at the slower yaw rate while held, otherwise the normal yaw speed will be used.

+By default, the turnbinds will only work when the `Counter-Strike 2` window is focused, you can disabled this or change the required window title in the `settings.ini` file.